LenartBucar/vuln_gopher/README.md

-# Vuln checker
+# Vuln gopher

-Vuln checker is a CLI tool intended for quick surface level analysis of open ports and vulnerabilities on any machine connected into the internet.
+Vuln gopher is a CLI tool intended for quick surface level analysis of open ports and vulnerabilities on any machine connected into the internet.
 The tool itself does absolutely no offensive analysis and it does not interact with the target machine in any way.
 It instead relies on InternetDB Public API (by Shodan.io) which periodically checks all of the devices.
 That means that the information provided by the tool may be up to a week out of date, and it does not guarantee to provide every single vulnerability on the target machine.
 The IP addresses are not always fixed - they can change around.
 That means that the tool may return information about an IP as it was a few days ago, not necessarily the current state.

 ## Setup